AdobeDocs/experience-manager-65.de-DE/help/sites-administering/sync.md

 `java.lang.IllegalStateException: This tree does not exist`

 Then verify that the section [2.
-Autorisierter Benutzer]erstellen (/content/docs/en/aem/6-1/administer/security/security/sync.md#2). autorisierten Benutzer erstellen) ordnungsgemäß befolgt wurde.
+Create Authorized User](#createauthuser) was properly followed.

 Dieser Abschnitt beschreibt, wie ein autorisierter Benutzer erstellt wird, wer in allen Veröffentlichungsinstanzen existiert und wie diese Benutzer in der OSGi-Konfiguration „Secret Provider“ der Autoreninstanz identifiziert werden.
 By default, the user is `admin`.